The Judicial Process

 - Advisor: They may select an advisor to join them at the hearing for support.
-This individual can be any member of the Institute community.
-The respondent and advisor sit next to each other throughout the hearing and may communicate privately through notes, but the advisor does not communicate with the board directly or play a formal role in the hearing procedures.
+This individual can be any member of the College community.
+The respondent and advisor sit next to each other throughout the hearing and may communicate privately through notes, but the adviser does not communicate with the board directly or play a formal role in the hearing procedures.
 The respondent is responsible for making arrangements for their advisor’s participation.

-- Opening statement: At the beginning of the hearing, the respondent may share an opening statement which is unrestricted in length or content.
+- Opening Statement: At the beginning of the hearing, the respondent may share an opening statement which is unrestricted in length or content.
 This is an opportunity to orient the members of the board to the respondent’s thoughts and recollections about the matter at hand, and to share their own version of events.

-- Closing statement: At the end of the hearing, the respondent may share a similarly unrestricted closing statement, offering any final thoughts or information they want to make sure are emphasized or considered by the board.
+- Closing Statement: At the end of the hearing, the respondent may share a similarly unrestricted closing statement, offering any final thoughts or information they want to make sure are emphasized or considered by the board.

-In an effort to preserve the integrity of the process, the student, faculty and staff members of the judicial board are not provided with any information in advance of their arrival at the hearing location about a hearing’s topic or participants.
-As members arrive in the hearing room, each receives a packet of materials including the charge letter, the completed Confirmation of Judicial Hearing Procedures, and any of the additional evidentiary materials.
+In an effort to preserve the integrity of the process, the student, faculty and staff members of the judicial boards are not provided with any information in advance of their arrival at the hearing location about a hearing’s topic or participants.
+As members arrive in the hearing room, each receives a packet of materials including the charge letter, the completed Confirmation of Hearing Form, and any of the additional evidentiary materials.
 The respondent will have access to all materials provided to board members prior to the hearing, and will have these materials during the hearing.
 Board members arrive early to review these materials.
-If a board member learns that they have prior knowledge of the incident in question, or have had previous interactions with the respondent that may compromise impartiality, the board member may recuse himself/herself at that time.
+If a board member learns that they have prior knowledge of the incident in question, or have had previous interactions with the respondent that may compromise impartiality, the board member may recuse themself at that time.

-When respondents and their advisors arrive at the hearing location, they will be directed to a waiting space.
+When respondents and their advisers arrive at the hearing location, they will be directed to a waiting space.
 When there are multiple respondents, it is likely that they will all wait in the same location.
 In cases where there is tension between respondents, an effort is made to provide them with individual waiting spaces, but this is not always possible.
 Witnesses are also asked to arrive at a designated time and to wait outside the hearing room.
-In academic dishonesty cases, professors arrive at the same time as respondents, and are given a separate waiting space.
+In AJB cases, professors arrive at the same time as respondents, and are given a separate waiting space.

-- Acknowledgment that the hearing is being recorded
+- Acknowledgment that the hearing is being recorded.

-- Affirmation that the hearing is confidential
+- Affirmation that the hearing is confidential.

 - Request that all board members state their name once again, and that each one affirm “I can be fair and impartial.”
-Second invitation to the respondent to challenge the presence of any board members based on their ability to be fair and impartial (this option is first raised during the completion of the Confirmation of Judicial Hearing Procedures Form).
+Second invitation to the respondent to challenge the presence of any board members based on their ability to be fair and impartial (this option is first raised during the completion of the Confirmation of Hearing Form).